 - Cleaning: Are you willing to clean a vacant apartment to prepare for a new tenant's move-in date?
 Or would you consider cleaning up leaves, washing windows, or power washing siding?

 - Maintenance: Do you have skills like replacing faucets, plowing or snow blowing, cleaning pools, and other property maintenance tasks?

-- Marketing: Does your landlord have difficulty marketing vacant apartments, and this is a skill in which you have experience?
+- Marketing: Does your landlord have difficulty leasing and marketing vacant apartments, and is this a skill in which you have experience?

 When you look at rent negotiations as a give-and-take process involving you and your landlord, that opens up more opportunities for success.